dannemer/Refactor-hw1/README.md

 ## Description

-Assignment of refactoring the Horiseon homepage considering html and css readbility and site accessibility applying things leaarned in week on of bootcamp
+Assignment of refactoring the Horiseon homepage with html and css readbility and site accessibility considdrations applying things leaarned in week one of bootcamp

 ## Credits